champioj/geno/README.md

 geno
 ====

-Geno is a golang tool to help generate generic package from an annotated package
+Geno is a golang tool to help generate generic package from an annotated package.

 How does it work?
 -----------------